-49 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at Appendix L, p.
+54 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at Appendix L, p.
 2 (US-7).

-50 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at Appendix L, p.
+55 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at Appendix L, p.
 2 (US-7).

-51 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 55 (emphases added) (US-7).
+56 U.S. Department of Commerce, "The Effect of Imports of Steel on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 55 (emphases added) (US-7).

-52 See U.S. Department of Commerce, "The Effect of Imports of Aluminum on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 15 (observing "the presence of massive foreign excess capacity for producing aluminum" and stating that "[t]his excess capacity results in aluminum imports occurring 'under such circumstances' that they threaten to impair the national security") (US-8); U.S. Department of Commerce, "The Effect of Imports of Aluminum on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 104 (stating that "[a] major factor contributing to the decline in domestic aluminum production and loss of domestic production capacity has been excess production and capacity in China, which now accounts for over half of global aluminum production" and "[b]ased on these findings, the Secretary of Commerce concludes that the present quantities and circumstance of aluminum imports (wrought and unwrought) are 'weakening our internal economy' and threaten to impair the national security as defined in Section 232.")
-(US-8).
+57 See U.S. Department of Commerce, "The Effect of Imports of Aluminum on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 15 (observing "the presence of massive foreign excess capacity for producing aluminum" and stating that "[t]his excess capacity results in aluminum imports occurring 'under such circumstances' that they threaten to impair the national security") (US-8); U.S. Department of Commerce, "The Effect of Imports of Aluminum on the National Security: An Investigation Conducted under Section 232 of the Trade Expansion Act of 1962, as Amended", January 11, 2018, at 104 (stating that "[a] major factor contributing to the decline in domestic aluminum production and loss of domestic production capacity has been excess production and capacity in China, which now accounts for over half of global aluminum production" and "[b]ased on these findings, the the President concurred with the Secretary's findings and made adjustments to the imports of steel and aluminum articles.58